cmurray187/cmurray187.github.io/_posts/2020-06-13-Heatwaves.md

 ---
 ## **Marine Heatwaves in the PNW**

 The increasing frequency of severe marine heatwaves poses a serious threat to marine life.
 Experimental exposures that test physiological tolerance limits can identify vulnerable taxa, but useful experiments require a robust characterization of regional heatwave dynamics.
 I originally conducted this analysis in December 2019 in advance of my 2020 winter experiments on Pacific herring early life-stages.
-I analyzed an 18-year NEERS dataset from the Ploeg Monitoring Station in [Padilla Bay, WA](https://coast.noaa.gov/nerrs/reserves/padilla-bay.html).
+I analyzed an 18-year [NERRS](https://coast.noaa.gov/nerrs/) dataset from the Ploeg Monitoring Station in [Padilla Bay, WA](https://coast.noaa.gov/nerrs/reserves/padilla-bay.html).
 The station is situated within a large sea grass system and is representative of typical herring spawning habitat (48°33'22.8"N 122°31'51.2"W).

 <img src="https://raw.githubusercontent.com/cmurray187/cmurray187.github.io/master/notebookimages/Heatwaves/PloegChannel_map.PNG" width="400" height="400">{: .mx-auto.d-block :}